meringlab/FlashWeave.jl/README.md

 Please refer to the [ClusterManagers.jl documentation](https://github.com/JuliaParallel/ClusterManagers.jl) for further details.

 ## Versioning and API ##

 FlashWeave follows [semantic versioning](https://semver.org/).
-Stability guarantees are only provided for exported functions (official API), anything else should be considered untested and subject to sudden change.
+Stability guarantees are only provided for exported functions (official API), anything else should be considered untested and subject to change.